 OnlineOpen is available to authors who wish to make their article open access, free to read, download and share via Wiley Online Library.

 Making your article OnlineOpen increases its potential readership and enables you to meet institutional and funder open access mandates where they apply.
 Authors of OnlineOpen articles may immediately post the final, published PDF of their article on a website, institutional repository or other free public server.
 OnlineOpen complies with new open access mandates from RCUK and Wellcome Trust.

 Online Only 2015

-As of 2015, Acta Geologica Sinica will only be available online.
+As of 2015, Acta Geologica Sinica will be available online only outside of China.